Bylaws of Old City South Neighborhood Association

-- A voting member must be current with OCSNA annual dues;
+- All members must be current with OCSNA annual dues.

 - Members shall provide OCSNA with contact information (email addresses, mailing addresses, and emergency phone information) for the specific purpose of communicating information;

-- Any published membership list will consist of names only;
+- Any membership list published outside the OCSNA website Membership Directory in the website Members Area will consist of names only;

 - The Board shall hold all contact information in confidence;